 On the evening of Lucia’s dinner party, the cocktail was still un-named, as Georgie wanted to call it the Olga Cocktail after his dear friend, the Prima Donna Olga Bracely, but he forbore to say so, knowing that it would irritate his wife, who was graciously allowing Olga to stay with them for fortnight’s rest in the rejuvenating sea air of England’s South Coast, well known for its restorative properties.
 Georgie knew that the graciousness could evaporate quickly, as it only thinly veiled Lucia’s jealousy over his friendship with Olga.

-Lucia, of course, wanted it called the Pillson Cocktail, or the Lucia Cocktail, or the Tilling Aperitivo
+Lucia, of course, wanted it called the Pillson Cocktail, or the Lucia Cocktail, or the Tilling Aperitivo.

 Mrs Susan Wyse first suggested the Blue Birdie Cocktail, but after it was pointed out that the cocktail was not blue, she made a second suggestion of the M.B.E.
 Cocktail, which was greeted with even less enthusiasm than her previous suggestion.